 Who is it for?

 Writers at any stage in their writing are welcome.
 Whatever and whoever your motivation, finding a path to tell yours or another’s life story is who this course is for.
+If you’ve previously taken this course before, please get in touch with us before booking.

 London Writers Network members receive a 10% discount on Spread the Word’s paid programme of activities, and access to two free specially programmed London Writers Network events a year.
 You can find out more about the London Writers Network scheme here.
 If you are a London Writers Network member please login to receive your discount.